aosokin/submodular-relaxation/mexWrappers/graphCutDynamicMex_BoykovKolmogorov/README.txt

 ./maxflow-v3.03.src - C++ code by Vladimir Kolmogorov (the code was slightly modified) http://pub.ist.ac.at/~vnk/software/maxflow-v3.03.src.zip

-./graphCutDynamicMex.mexw64, ./updateGraphCutDynamicMex.mexw64, ./deleteGraphCutDynamicMex.mexw64 - binary files for the MEX-functions compiled using MATLAB R2014a + MSVC 2012
+./graphCutDynamicMex.mexw64, ./updateGraphCutDynamicMex.mexw64, ./deleteGraphCutDynamicMex.mexw64 - Win_x64 binary files for the MEX-functions compiled using MATLAB R2014a + MSVC 2012

+./graphCutDynamicMex.mexa64, ./updateGraphCutDynamicMex.mexa64, ./deleteGraphCutDynamicMex.mexa64 - Linux_x64 binary files for the MEX-functions compiled using MATLAB R2012a + gcc-4.4

 USING THE CODE
 -----------------------------